athomasoriginal/com.betweentwoparens/src/pages/blog-posts/008-manage-your-java-jdks.md

 With every line of code we write, we're making assumptions.
 We assume that our code will run in specific environment(s) and work in a particular way.
 The longer we play the game, the clearer we see that these assumptions are traps.

 A possible solution is to agree on standards.
 We say that our software _will_ work on specific versions of a language and in specific environments.
-Then we work to back this guarentee.
+Then we work to back this guarantee.
 There is also another side to this coin.
 Something unexpected happens and our standards are betrayed and we have to figure out why.

 It's for these reasons that we have language version management tools.
-They allow us to quickly and easily manage the versions of our programming languages.
+They allow us to quickly and easily manage (add, switch, remove et al.) the versions of our programming languages.
 This enables us to better debug and fortify our code.
 Example scenarios where I've  had to switch language versions:

 - Debugging CI environments
 - Resolving "works on my machine" events